 About the exhibition

-In recent years, artists have begun exploring the medium of unfired clay in startlingly new and original ways.
-From sticky and wet to dry and powdery, raw clay has the power to transform its physical state while transmitting deep connections to primal themes like the land, sentience, the body, and memory.
-RAW features four new installations by leading artists working with unfired clay: Cassils, Magdolene Dykstra, Azza El Siddique, and Linda Swanson.
+Raw clay is emerging as a compelling medium for contemporary art, taking on new relevance as conversations around identity, visibility, and survival on our planet develop.
+From sticky and wet to dry and powdery, raw clay speaks to primal themes like the land, the body, and memory.
+Four new installations by leading artists working with unfired clay—Cassils, Magdolene Dykstra, Azza El Siddique, and Linda Swanson—invite you to discover new possibilities in an ancient medium.
 Learn more

 111 Queen's Park